underrun/pybsddb/README.txt

 on Win32.

-This wrapper should be compatible with Berkeley DB releases going back to 4.0 up to and including DB 4.7.
-It should also be compatible with Python versions from 2.1 to Python 2.6.
+This wrapper should be compatible with Berkeley DB releases going back to 4.1 up to and including DB 4.8.
+It should also be compatible with Python versions from 2.3 to Python 2.6, and Python 3.0 to 3.1.

 Installation